 - and you have the sequence of events mapped out (addressing temporal problems, so you know which variable came first and caused the other).

-So, RCTs are one of the best ways to prove causality, and at some point, in history, we determined that smoking causes lung cancer in humans.
+So perfect RCTs are believed to be one of the best ways to prove causality, and at some point, in history, we determined that smoking causes lung cancer in humans.
 Does that mean we recruited participants, randomized them to a group, and made them smoke?

 Uhhhh, nope.
 Although several unethical experiments on humans have been carried out in the past, this was not one of them.
 Thank god.
 Institutional Review Boards wouldn't allow an investigation like that, where people could potentially be harmed to this degree.